abrookins/reliable_service_calls_with_python/README.md

 ## Introducing the demo system

-The simulations run to produce this document use the "homepage" service included in this project.
+The simulations run for the demonstration use the "homepage" service included in this project.
 The homepage service acts as a composition layer that returns a JSON response containing data needed for a client to render a user's theoretical
 homepage:

 * Popular items (from the popularity service)
 * Items recommended for this user (from the recommendations service)

-(What these items are is unspecified.)
+(What these items are is intentionally unspecified.)

-The service requires a token that is forwarded to an authentication system that returns the user's permissions.
+The service requires a token that is forwarded to an authentication system that returns the user's permissions, for a total of three network requests required to return the response (authentication, recommendations, and popular items).

 Here is an example request made of this service: